Contents

 Natural Light.

-Homes are ending up being greener.
-Saving energy is a significant foundation of residential LEED accreditation.
-LEED homes use up to 30% less energy than non-LEED houses.
-Skylights bring totally free, clean, natural light into homes, reducing the quantity of synthetic light needed in a house.
+Houses are becoming greener.
+Conserving energy is a major foundation of residential LEED accreditation.
+LEED homes consume to 30% less energy than non-LEED houses.
+Skylights bring free, clean, natural light into houses, reducing the quantity of synthetic light needed in a house.

 Heat Gain When Required.